chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 Quinn Dombrowski for Quebec’s National Library and Archives’ to aquire the complete print production for Revue Parti Pris.
 We have just over 130,000 words accross 41 text files for the prototyped project.
 We have

-ONE SCREENSHOT FROM THE NATIONAL LIBRARY PAGE
-SOME STUFF ABOUT THE LIBRARY AND COLLECTION
-SOME STUFF ABOUT SCRAPING

-ONE SCREENSHOT FROM ONE OF THE WORKS
-SOME DESCRIPTION OF THE WORKS -> WHO, WHAT, WHEN, WHERE

 ## Methods

 Merve Tekgürler then helped me run huggingface for named entity recognition (NER), and topic modeling using BERTopic.
 As I understand it, both use transformer architecture.
 BERTopic functionally differs from Mallet, coded in java, in that clusters documents by content and then distinguishes content in each cluster.
 One key difference in the BERTopic model as opposed to Mallet is that it assumes each document belongs to a single topic, which is useful when looking to identify a phenomenon that isn’t necessarily going to be the dominant theme of the corpus.
 Ultimately, named entities broadly and location entities specifically are not the dominant themes of the corpus.
 If I had to guess, I would say topics relating to soveriegnty, imperlialism, and miliarization would surface as most frequent topics.